 It includes an amount to cover all travel they may incur when undertaking duties within the borough, subsistence and a contribution towards landline telephone costs.

 Special responsibility allowance

 Some councillors receive a special responsibility allowance in addition to the basic allowance, for additional responsibilities.

 Special responsibilities include being a member of the Cabinet, being a chair of a committee, taking the lead responsibility for dealing with particular areas of work, or being appointed to certain other bodies.

-Allowances are also paid by the Fire and Rescue Authority and the Greater Manchester Pension Fund Advisory Committee to councillors who are nominated to work with these external bodies.
+Allowances are also paid by the Greater Manchester Pension Fund Advisory Committee to councillors who are nominated to work with these external bodies.

 These allowances are paid by the respective authorities - not the council.

 You can view our policy on member allowances in our constitution.

 You can view the payments we've made to councillors on data.gov.uk.